vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/flowchart.md

 Symbols that should possibly not be used in the text: `=>` and `->` and `:>` and `|` and `@>` and `:$`

-To emphasize a specific path in your flowchart, you can additionally define it like this:
+To emphasize a specific path in your flowchart, you can define it like this:

 ```md
 st@>op1({"stroke":"Red"})@>cond({"stroke":"Red","stroke-width":6,"arrow-end":"classic-wide-long"})@>c2({"stroke":"Red"})@>op2({"stroke":"Red"})@>e({"stroke":"Red"})